aodhanlutetiae/dj/pivots.md

 ---

-If you want to build the pivot table yourself, this is [a good tutorial](https://sites.google.com/view/mj-basic-data-academy/excel-basics) for pivot tables in Excel by MaryJo Webster.
-Under Pivot Tables you'll find
+If you want to build the pivot table yourself, this is [a good Excel tutorial](https://sites.google.com/view/mj-basic-data-academy/excel-basics) for pivot tables by MaryJo Webster.
+On her page under **Pivot Tables** you'll find

 - cheat sheet
 - video